filterpaper/filterpaper.github.io/prng.md

 # 16-bit PRNGs
 These are exponentially smaller and is more practical for embedded firmware.
 Small state sizes strike a good balance of output quality versus code size and its output can be type-casted to `unint8_t` as needed.
 These will also fail PractRand tests on smaller output.
 ## PCG16
-The 16-bit output version of Melissa PCG code is robust enough to pass most of PractRand tests, failing at 2^30 bytes.
+The 16-bit output version of Melissa PCG code is robust enough to pass most of PractRand tests, failing at 2^30 bytes (1 gigabyte).
 This random-rotate version use a single 32-bit state and is a good code choice for this size:
 ```c
 // pcg_mcg_32_xsh_rr_16_random_r
 uint16_t pcg16(void) {